wwwted/MySQL-HOWTOs/howtos/ms.md

 **[Back to Agenda](./../README.md)**

-# Setting up multi-source replication (5.7) with GTID based replication
+# Setting up multi-source replication (5.7 and later) with GTID based replication

 Purpose of this guide is to show how to setup a new multi-source slave from two (or more) existing masters.
 We will also set up a replication filter to only apply data from some of the databases.